Observation of Universal Hall Response in Strongly Interacting Fermions: Theoretical analysis

 \subsection{Stabilization of the universal regime by interactions -- Mean-field analysis}

 We now analyze the two-leg ladder in the presence of repulsive interactions of strength $U$ using a mean-field approximation (MFA).
 We show that repulsive interactions effectively increase the transverse coupling $t_y$ and thus stabilize the universal value of the Hall imbalance~\eqref{eq:DHuniversal}.
+Such approach was also recently applied to study the effects of interactions on orbital currents in these systems \cite{sHuang_2022}.

-We consider $\phi=\nu=0$ and proceed with the mean-field decoupling of the interaction term in Eq.~\eqref{eq2}
+We consider $\phi=\nu=0$ and proceed with the mean-field decoupling of the interaction term in Eq.~(2)

 where we have discarded the constant contributions to the total energy.
 If we assume equilibrium (no current flowing in the system) and that interactions do not lead to spontaneous breaking of translational invariance, averages do not depend on the lattice rung and leg labels $(j,m)$.
 We can thus replace the average local occupations with the density $\av{n_{j,m}}=\rho$.
 This substitution leads to the standard Hartree renormalization of the chemical potential.